Georgi724/Logitech-Z407-Remote-Control-App/README.md

 ## Important Notes

 - **Single Connection Limitation:** The Logitech Z407 speakers only allow one connection at a time.
 If you are using this application, you will need to disconnect the original remote by removing its batteries.
+- **Your Computer needs Bluetooth** If your PC has no inbuilt Bluetooth, consider buying a cheap Bluetooth dongle.
+It works perfectly fine.

 ## Support & Donations